 Top-Down Improvement

-This is done in KaiNexus by nesting Projects, with a top-level Project for each goal and each subsequently smaller initiative cascading down from there.
+This is done in KaiNexus by nesting Items, with a top-level parent Item for each goal and each subsequently smaller initiative cascading down from there.
 In this way, you can see, for example, how a Kaizen event or Lean project rolls up into a broader Value Stream transformation, and how that fits into the big picture of your organizational goals.

 Another important concept in Hoshin Kanri is organizational focus.
 Too many organizations struggle to improve because they have too many “top priority” initiatives.
 This often leads to chaos and confusion, with people being pulled in too many directions and not enough getting completed.
-KaiNexus can help leaders prioritize the improvements that really are “must do, can’t fail” as they go through annual cycles of the Hoshin Planning process.
+KaiNexus can help leaders prioritize the work that truly is “must do, can’t fail” as they go through annual cycles of the Hoshin Planning process.

 Bottom-Up Improvement